 On October 7-9, I took a whirlwind trip through Budapest, Vienna, and Salzburg.
 This post will focus on day two: Vienna.

-You know you’ve found a special place when immediately upon arrival, you decide you want to go back.
+You know you’ve found a special place when immediately upon arrival, you decide you want to return someday.

 Then, just before lunch, we arrived in Vienna.
 We fueled up, made some plans for the rest of the day, then joined a local tour guide for a walking tour of the city.

 We learned so much about the city’s history and culture on that tour.
 My favorite fun fact was that Vienna’s schools still teach their students how to ballroom dance while they’re in high school, and that the city and its opera still hold annual balls each year.
-Think big gowns, Viennese waltz, princess-type balls.
+Think big-gowned, Viennese waltzing, full orchestra-types of balls.
 Our tour guide’s son even opened one last year – she told us about how proud she was when he was chosen.
-It sounded like a scene out of a Disney movie!

 The museum closed at 6:00, giving us just enough time to see the whole thing.
 And, what’s more, when we finished, it was time for dinner!
 We’d been told about some of the traditional Austrian dishes, and were eager to try one of the most famous – wiener schnitzel.
 That plus warm cherry tea made for a hearty fall dinner to offset the cool temperatures.